 Next time when you connect the same drive, Windows assigns it the

 R: drive letter if it’s free.

 USB Drive Letter Manager (USBDLM)

-USB Drive Letter Manager (USBDLM) is a third-party program that runs as a Windows service that gives control over Windows’ drive letter assignment for USB drives.
-Running as service makes it independent of the logged on user’s privileges, so there is no need to give the users the privilege to change drive letters.
-It automatically solves conflicts between USB drives and network or subst drives of the currently logged on user.
+USB Drive Letter Manager (USBDLM) is a third-party program that runs as a Windows service that controls the Windows’ drive letter assignment for USB drives.
+Running as a service makes it independent of the logged-on user’s privileges, so there is no need to give the users the privilege to change drive letters.
+It automatically solves conflicts between USB drives and network or subst drives of the currently logged-on user.

 Using USBDLM, you can define new default letters for USB drives and much more.
 This tool can assign drive letters based on the device identifier, volume label, disk size, and other parameters.
 The configuration can be done using .INI file or via the registry.

 Here are some examples of what USBDLM is capable of doing: